playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 let mut apples: Vec<Apple> = Vec::new();

 loop {
-	let key_code = input.poll();
+	// get a key pressed by the keyboard let key_code = input.poll();

 	// the snake should move once on each tick